Gary Ballance: 2013–14 Ashes series

 Ballance was selected for the England squad for the 2013–14 Ashes series.
 He was selected to play in the 5th Test ahead of fellow Yorkshire teammate Joe Root.
 He became the 659th player to play for England and was handed his cap by captain Alastair Cook.
 He was one of three players, the others being Scott Borthwick and Boyd Rankin, to make their debuts in the 5th Test.
-He was sought as the best possble option to be the frontrunner to fill the No.6 batting position for England, a position which was a problematic concern for England for years having left rued in search of perfect successors to bank on that role.
+He was sought as the best possible option to be the frontrunner to fill the No.6 batting position for England, a position which was a problematic concern for England at the time.
 In the first innings he made 18 runs after coming in with the score at 17/4 and helped England to 155 all out.
-Test Match Special commentator Geoffrey Boycott acknowledged that Ballance was incredibly unlucky to be dismissed, receiving a corker that pitched in the footmarks.
+Test match Special commentator Geoffrey Boycott acknowledged that Ballance was incredibly unlucky to be dismissed, receiving a corker that pitched in the footmarks.
 In the second innings he made 7 runs finishing the series with 25 runs.
 Ballance's next call-up was against Australia during the England tour of Australia.
 In the 1st ODI, at the MCG, Ballance top scored for England, making 79 runs off 96 balls.
 However this was not enough to help England win as Australia cruised to a 6 wicket win.
 Ballance kept his place for the 2nd ODI however he managed only 9 runs off 19 balls before being stumped by Brad Haddin.
 In the 3rd ODI Ballance batted at number 4 and made 26 runs off 42 balls.
 He retained his place for the 4th ODI and made 18 runs off 30 balls before being caught.
 Ballance was left out of the 5th ODI and was replaced by Joe Root.